0xSTVNDZ/PersonalPortfolio/README.md

 - New design options

 To do:
-- wireframe site
+- more media queries
-- build it
+- more js
+- add contact form
+- create separate pages for projects

 <!-- CONTRIBUTING -->
 ## Contributing